Learning the C language becomes much easier when you stop memorizing syntax and start solving real problems.

 To calculate the total bill, first store the price of a single book, $10, in a variable.
 Then, prompt the user to enter the number of books they wish to purchase.
 After receiving the input, calculate the total cost by multiplying the number of books with the price of a single book

-• Finally, the program displays the calculated total cost to the user using the printf function.
+book_costwith quantity, and the result is stored in thetotal_costvariable. - Finally, the program displays the calculated total cost to the user using the

 #include <stdio.h>